 Open an interactive chat with Bash

-What is the difference between a host route and a network route?
+What is the difference between an exit interface and a next-hop address?

 Open an interactive chat with Bash